norton120/gameZilla_arcade/README.md

 ### Gotchas ###
 * **DON'T USE GROUPS!** - forget all about Phaser.group for this application.
 Adding an object to one group removes it from another group, a major weak spot in Phaser.
 We are using a group *actors* to sort all the players on the y-axis (so lower sits on top, giving the illusion of depth) - standard 2.5D fare.
 If you use groups, you will most likely pull the object out of the depth sort and brake it; try using arrays instead, they work almost everywhere that groups will work and there is no limit to how many arrays an object can be in.

-* Beware of scope - to contain things on a level-by-level basis, scope everything you can with *this*.
-Exceptions would be stuff that needs to be game-wide, which wou
+* **Beware of scope** - to contain things on a level-by-level basis, scope everything you can with *this*.
+Exceptions are things that need to be game-wide, which should belong to the *game* object.